 Carrying just a day-pack, this walk will delight the wilderness lover and challenge even seasoned walkers.
 The Larapinta Trail offers one of the greatest desert treks on earth and is a bucket list experience for anyone who enjoys walking holidays.
-Following the spine of the West MacDonnell range, this extended walk along the Larapinta Trail will take in the sections along the Larapinta Trail that simply cannot be missed.
+Following the spine of the West MacDonnell range, this extended walk along the Larapinta Trail will take in the sections along the trail that simply cannot be missed.
 It also provides a more achievable objective for walkers not yet ready for our 14 day Larapinta End to End trip.
 There will be some demanding stages as you pass over remote ridges and canyons, walking up to 30kms on some days.

 The group camping gear is transported to each campsite by our professional support crew, freeing walkers to enjoy the diverse desert scenery, revel in the camaraderie of like-minded travellers and focus on achieving your goal.

 To determine the grade of a particular adventure we consider a number of factors.
 These include the condition of the walking terrain, the altitude, the number of passes crossings and the length of the trek.
 The Larapinta 9 day trek is graded moderate to challenging.
 This trek involves 6-12 hours walking each day over rugged terrain with some steep ascents and descents.
 This trek should not be underestimated as it can be tough and challenging.

 In order to complete this trek we advise that you undertake regular exercise five days a week for at least three months prior to your departure.
-Hill walking with a daypack is recommended.
+Hill walking with a day pack is recommended.

-From Simpson's Gap we walk through pleasant, grassy flats and low, rocky hills bearing the scars of early cattle grazing, evidence of the fragility of this arid environment.
+We pick you up from your Alice Springs accommodation between 7-7:30am and transfer to Simpsons Gap.
+From here we walk through pleasant, grassy flats and low, rocky hills bearing the scars of early cattle grazing, evidence of the fragility of this arid environment.
 Graceful Ghost Gums are also to be seen on this section, coated in a white powder with powerful antiseptic properties.

 Leaving Jay Creek we are on sacred ground, where the Aboriginal custodians ask that we walk only in the creek bed.
 Today's walk is nothing short of spectacular.
 We continue on through varied terrain dotted with Mulga and Witchetty Bush to Tangentyere Junction.
 Here the track diverges to follow the ridgeline above the Finke River.
 We trek to our lunch spot at Millers Flat, from which we climb through rocky terrain before descending into Standley Chasm from the north.
-Camp is at Standley chasm.
+Camp this evening is at Standley Chasm.

 Per Person, Twin Share